Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-heres-how-an-esa-hud-sting-cost-this-property-manager.md

   the Fair Housing Act and its implications for assistance animals at your property.
 Not knowing this information can be costly.
 Here's how one landlord learned that the hard way.
-heroHeading: Here's how an ESA HUD Sting Cost This Property Manager $80,000
+heroHeading: Here's How an ESA HUD Sting Cost This Property Manager $80,000
 heroImg: /assets/1.png
 social: true
 promoSection: